jvpoulos/multi-ltmle/README.md

 Simulation code for Longitudinal TMLE (LTMLE) with multi-valued treatments.

-Please cite the following papers if you use this repo:
+Please cite the following paper if you use this repo:

 ```
 @article{doi:10.1002/sim.10003,